-- (1) The standard program duration for students enrolled in the full-time program (annex 1a) is four semesters.
-In compliance with the European Credit Transfer System (ECTS), students are awarded a total of 120 credits (§ 12).
-The standard program duration includes the examination period. - (2) Students enrolled in the specialization in European Design are required to spend their first academic year as two semesters abroad at one of the partner universities listed in § 25 (1).
-The semesters abroad are an integral part of the program (§ 25 (2)). - (3) Enrollment for new first-year students is only possible in the winter semester.
+- (1) The standard program duration is four semesters.
+In compliance with the ECTS, students are awarded a total of 120 credits (§ 12).
+The standard program duration includes the examination period. - (2) In compliance with § 59 of the North Rhine-Westphalia Higher Education Act, students have the right to attend courses outside their chosen program. - (3) Enrollment for new first-year students is only possible in the winter semester.